eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/plugins/dell-openmanage.rst

 Usage
 -----

-The plugin has a script that discovers and generates the necesary configuration files for Dell servers present in a given IP,IP range or subnet.
+The plugin has a script that discovers and generates the necessary configuration files for Dell servers present in a given IP, IP range or subnet.

 To configure a specific host: